 To Blog or Not to Blog

-One of the questions that we get on a regular basis (it’s right up there with, “you don’t get out socially much, do you?”) is: “what is a blog and can it really help my business?”
+One of the questions that we get regularly (it’s right up there with, “you don’t get out socially much, do you?”) is: “What is a blog, how might a business use a blog, and can it really help?”

-The easy part of the question is the definition – a blog (which is a geekspeak mashup of the term “web log”) is really just an online diary, rant or diatribe.
+The easy part of the question is the definition.
+A blog, which is a geek-speak mashup of the term “web log”, is just an online diary, rant, or diatribe.
 The tougher question to answer is whether or not it will help your business.
-It certainly can, and if you have the following ingredients the chances of success increase exponentially:
+It certainly can, and if you have the following ingredients, the chances of success increase exponentially:

 So let’s suppose that you have folks interested in what you have to say, you’ve saddled the “new guy” with the job of writing, and you are now blogging ferociously.
 How does any of this help?

-Blog writing can be some of the easiest writing possible.
-You can drop the stuffy corporate rhetoric and marketing sound bites.
-A blog is written from a casual standpoint – it’s more like an informal lunch conversation.
+Most blog writing can be some of the easiest, fun writing possible.
+If the tone is right for your company, you can drop the corporate rhetoric and marketing sound bites.
+A blog is written from a casual standpoint, it’s more of an informal lunch conversation.
+Who doesn’t love a good lunch chat?
 This serves a couple of useful purposes.
-One, it’s much more readable, entertaining writing.
-Two, it helps humanize your company – especially useful if you are in a heavily regulated or stereotypically stodgy industry (musk-ox ranchers, take note).
+First, it’s much more readable, entertaining writing.
+Secondly, it helps humanize your company, which is especially useful if you are in a heavily regulated or stereotypically stodgy industry (musk-ox ranchers, take note).

-In a perfect world, when your clients have a need for your services, they would hit your speed dial number and ask where to mail the check.
-The reality is that if you don’t happen to be on their mind at the moment they need something, you could miss the opportunity.
+In a perfect world, when your clients need your services, they would hit your speed dial number and ask where to mail the check.
+The reality is, if you’re not on their mind when they need something, you could miss the opportunity.

 What to do?
 Find ways to keep you, your name, and your company in their sights.
 A great, unobtrusive way to do this is with blog articles.
-If you are able to develop a cadre of devoted followers, you get the chance to keep in front of them 2 or more times a week and establish yourself as the authority in your field.
+If you can develop a cadre of devoted followers, you get the chance to keep in front of them 2 or more times a week and establish yourself as the authority in your field.

 Remember, out of sight is out of mind.